nikolaevra/personal-notes/notes.md

 * What is a computer? (to learn more, take CS250)
     - CPU
-        - Control Unit // brain of the CPU
+        - Control Unit `brain of the CPU`
-        - ALU Arithmetic / Logic Unit // the thing that knows how to add numbers and compute boolean logic
+        - ALU Arithmetic-Logic Unit `the thing that knows how to add numbers and compute boolean logic`
-        - Memory Unit // talks to the RAM
+        - Memory Unit `talks to the RAM`
-        - Registers // very fast, very little memory
-        // we will use registers to write machine code
-        // just a much of transistors
+        - Registers `very fast, very little memory we will use registers to write machine code just a much of transistors`
         - Magic Smoke
     - RAM
-        - Just a bynch of bytes
+        - Just a bunch of bytes

 * What is a compiler?
     - Input (C++ )